Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/06-Testing-RESTful-Routes/README.md

 <!-- .slide: data-background="#0D4062" -->
 ## Homework

-Homework 3 (Weather App) is due tonight at midnight.
+Homework 3 (Weather App) is due on Thursday,  at midnight.

+If

 <!-- > -->